-Defense: a mental process sometimes demonstrated in attitude or behavior initiated typically unconsciously to avoid anxiety, conflict, feelings of shame, or inadequacy.
-This is often demonstrated in the behaviors of clients, e.g., in home visiting when mothers become indignant, change the subject, text or play on their phones, and/or are consistently unavailable for appointments.
-Defenses may also be evident in splitting, denying having feelings of anger or any intense emotion at all, or blaming others.
+Defense: This refers to a way of thinking or behaving that is designed to ward off intolerable or unacceptable feelings (which are usually unconscious).
+This is often demonstrated in the behaviors of parents, e.g., in home visiting when mothers become indignant, change the subject, text or play on their phones, and/or are consistently unavailable for appointments.
+Defenses may also be evident in splitting (for instance, seeing one home visitor as 'bad' and the other as 'good', denying having feelings of anger or any intense emotion at all, or blaming others.